 The experiment will most likely contain a repeat test.
 This simply involves the treatment group being tested on the dependent variable, for example a timed 5km run.
 The treatment group then take / experience the independent variable, for example drink 200ml of energy drink.
 The treatment group then repeat the test, for example timed run of 5km again.
 The control group do two 5km runs (with a rest between).
 The researcher can then see if the treatment group’s energy drink run is better than their first and the control group’s runs.

-If the treatment group’s energy drink run is quicker than their no energy drink run and the two control group’s runs, then the energy must have influenced and improved performance!
+If the treatment group’s energy drink run is quicker than their no energy drink run and the two control group’s runs, then the energy drink must have influenced and improved performance!
 The independent variable influenced the dependent variable!

 Cross-Sectional Research Design